zhangxingong/blog/content/post/emacs-alist.md

 Delete Duplicates
 delete-dups
 (delete-dups list)
 This function destructively removes all duplicates from list, return a new list.
 The first one is kept among duplicates.
-Comparison done using equal. [see Emacs Lisp: Test Equality]
+Comparison done using equal.

 (setq xx '(3 4 5 3 2))
 (setq xx (delete-dups xx)) ; (3 4 5 2)